 Renovating your first home can feel both exciting and daunting.
 After all, you may have been planning and saving money for getting the perfect home for years.
-Renovating a HDB can cost you anything upwards of $32,000 and go up to $39,500.
+Renovating an HDB can cost you anything upwards of $32,000 and go up to $39,500.
 Understanding the entire process from start to finish will help homeowners understand the design process, costing as well as timelines.

 So, here’s a handy guide to prepare you well for your first HDB renovation and also ensure that you have fun along the way.
-P.S: You can also check these HDB renovation ideas for inspiration.

-HDB Renovation Step #1: Assess your scope
+HDB Renovation Step #1: Assess Your Scope

 If you answer this one right, it will answer many other questions that follow—from how much money you need to set aside to the kind of firm you engage and even the time it will take.
 Do you need a new kitchen?
 Can your existing furniture be reused?
 Do you need some structural changes?